QuentinQingLi/DNASeqClassifier/README.md

 ## Conclusion
 DNA data is normally sequential data, but this data set turns out to be fixed length.
 This facilitated a chance to try out DNN and CNN.
 The 3 models (DNN, CNN and RNN) provides similar performance after 2K epochs 95%~97%, where CNN is slightly better, but it could be all because of the small data set.
 If DNA sequence has strong correlation in the adjacent DNA slices in science, RNN could be a better choice in the real-world usage.

 In the expriments and this report, the major design items were discussed.
 Selection of some of the hyper parameters are introduced also.
-Examples on neon github look nice and clean, for its good framework and API design.
-It is just unfortunate that I don't have more time to work on it.

 There must be something I could have missed or wrong in this TF implementation and my description above, but I hope this mini-project can demonstrate my basic understanding on deep learning.

+BTW, neon version of LSTM is much much faster than TF on CPU.
+Actually my MAC is a Haswell system, two generation older than my windows laptop, a Skylake.
+But neon runs like flying. :)